 What Causes Stress?

-Let’s do a short exercise to help you understand why YOU are feeling stressed.
+We’ll get to the survey results in a moment.
+But first, let’s do a short exercise to help you understand why YOU might be feeling stressed.
 It won’t take long.
-Grab a pencil and something to write on.
+Grab a pen and paper, or your phone’s note app.
 Then list five challenges you face today.
-When you’re done, compare your list to the list below.

 - Money problems